videojs/video.js/docs/guides/faq.md

 ## Q: How do I autoplay a video?

-Do to recent changes in `autoplay` behavior we no longer recommend using the `autoplay` attribute on the video element.
-It's still supported by video.js but many browsers, including Chrome, are changing their `autoplay` attribute behavior.
+Due to recent changes in autoplay behavior we no longer recommend using the `autoplay` attribute on the `video` element.
+It's still supported by Video.js but, many browsers, including Chrome, are changing their `autoplay` attribute behavior.

 For more information on the autoplay changes see our blog post: https://blog.videojs.com/autoplay-best-practices-with-video-js/

-Instead we recommend using the `autoplay` option rather than the `autoplay` attribute.
-For more information on using that.
-See the [autoplay option][autoplay-option] in the videojs options guide.
+Instead we recommend using the `autoplay` option rather than the `autoplay` attribute, for more information on using that. see the [autoplay option][autoplay-option] in the Video.js options guide.

 ### Q: How can I autoplay a video on a mobile device?